authelia/authelia/docs/content/configuration/notifications/introduction.md

 ---
 title: "Notifications"
 description: "Configuring the Notifications Settings."
-lead: "Authelia sends messages to users in order to verify their identity.
+summary: "Authelia sends messages to users in order to verify their identity.
 This section describes how to configure this."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []